Language Creation Conference

-Every two years or so, the Language Creation Society holds a Language Creation Conference.
+The Language Creation Conference (LCC) is an international conference discussing issues related to the craft of language creation, or “conlanging”.
 The conference is a set of talks and panel discussions about various issues related to language creation from several different perspectives.
-It includes both fairly technical linguistic discussions as well as more general, sociological, or philosophical discussions and examples of craft in action.
-Presenters include people from many parts of the conlanging community and from all over the world.
+It includes both fairly technical linguistic discussions as well as more artistic, sociological, or philosophical ones; examples of craft in action; voices from many parts of the conlanging community; and opportunities to socialize with fellow conlangers from all over the world.

-|5th Language Creation Conference||4-5 May, 2013||Austin, TX, USA||Alex Sands|
+|5th Language Creation Conference||4-5 May 2013||Austin, TX, USA||Alex Sands|

-|4th Language Creation Conference||14-15 May, 2011||Groningen, Netherlands||Christophe Grandsire-Koevoets|
+|4th Language Creation Conference||14-15 May 2011||Groningen, Netherlands||Christophe Grandsire-Koevoets|

-|3rd Language Creation Conference||21-22 March, 2009||Providence, RI, USA||David Durand|
+|3rd Language Creation Conference||21-22 March 2009||Providence, RI, USA||David Durand|

-|The Second Language Creation Conference||7-8 July, 2007||Berkeley, CA, USA||Sai & Alex Fink|
+|2nd Language Creation Conference||7-8 July 2007||Berkeley, CA, USA||Sai & Alex Fink|

-|1st Language Creation Conference||23 April, 2006||Berkeley, CA, USA||Sai|
+|1st Language Creation Conference||23 April 2006||Berkeley, CA, USA||Sai|